gnietof/Quantum/README.md

 In order to run on real hardware you need your IBM Quantum account configured in your machine.

+## Visualizations

+Qiskit includes several visualizations other than histograms which I wanted to try.

+### City

+This one shows a 3D histogram which makes the output look like a city ... or something similar.

 ## Qiskit Exam (Cheat sheet)

 I am preparing a 'cheat sheet' for the Qiskit exam.
 The idea is covering in one place the questions I have found in sample exams so that I can study  and fix the concepts better.